 The Aged Care Guild, which represents the nine major for-profit providers, has launched a campaign, Protect Aussie Aged Care, that features aged care residents and employees and highlights the impact of any future funding reductions.

-Many sector stakeholders are wary of what’s in store when the budget is handed down on 9 May given the last round of $1.2 million in funding cuts to aged care were contained in last year’s budget.
+Many sector stakeholders are wary of what’s in store when the budget is handed down on 9 May given the last round of $1.2 billion in funding cuts to aged care were contained in last year’s budget.

 Cameron O’Reilly, chief executive officer of the guild said his group called on the Federal Government to rule out further cuts and maintain funding for aged care in this year’s budget.

 “Our sector has endured a number of budget cuts in recent years, and we are now at a point where any further reduction in funding will severely compromise the ability of the sector to offer affordable care and meet future demand for care places,” Mr O’Reilly said.